Hu13er/FooCoin/README.md

 # FooCoin

-a cryptocurrency based on blockchains.
+a cryptocurrency based on bitcoin structure.